Hundreds in Sandyhills, Glasgow struggle to find the right help for alcohol or drug addiction.

 Can I join your programme for a short stay at first and then add additional days later?

 What is your aftercare provision?

-What is your policy on refunds?
+What is your refund policy?

 Next, the admissions team would ask their personnel for medical permission to admit you and be admitted 24 to 48 hours later.

-How Can Abbeycare Help Me?
+How Do You Know You Can Help Me?

 Rather than water down our services with a myriad of untested solutions, we concentrate on the essential aspects of residential rehabilitation that have stood the test of time, and are evidence based.